abitofhelp/servicelib/README.md

 Each package in ServiceLib is designed to be used independently or together with other packages.
 This allows you to use only the components you need without bringing in unnecessary dependencies.

-### Hexagonal Architecture

-The library encourages a hexagonal (ports and adapters) architecture:

-- **Core Domain**: Business logic independent of external concerns
-- **Ports**: Interfaces defining how the core interacts with the outside world
-- **Adapters**: Implementations of ports for specific technologies

-This architecture makes it easier to:
-- Replace implementations without changing business logic
-- Test business logic in isolation
-- Adapt to changing requirements

 ### Design Patterns

 ServiceLib implements several design patterns: